The best prepared meal delivery services to use for 2020: Freshology, Daily Harvest, Veestro and more

 You might have guessed by the name but this healthy meal delivery service doesn't specialize in creamy mashed potatoes or mac and cheese.
 Depending on your nutrition goals, you can focus on specific menus like vegetarian, low-carb or keto meals or to help manage diabetes.
 All the nutrition and calorie information is provided to help you meet those diet goals.
 Freshology powered by Diet-to-Go is intent on helping customers stay on track all day, too, with a full slate of breakfast, lunch and dinner options.

-There is less of an emphasis on delivering haute cuisine but rather hearty meals with good protein and you'll find lots of lean meats, whole grains and green veggies without a ton of pomp and circumstance.
+There is less of an emphasis on delivering haute cuisine but rather hearty and nutritious meals with good protein, and you'll find lots of lean protein, whole grains and green veggies without a ton of pomp and circumstance.

 Pricing: Customizable meal plans start at $9.99 per meal.
 You can have as many as three meals per day delivered if you really just don't want to cook.
 Ever.